Copyright bills in the 112th United States Congress: General threat to web-related businesses

 A news analysis in the information technology magazine eWeek stated, "The language of SOPA is so broad, the rules so unconnected to the reality of Internet technology and the penalties so disconnected from the alleged crimes that this bill could effectively kill e-commerce or even normal Internet use.
 The bill also has grave implications for existing U.S., foreign and international laws and is sure to spend decades in court challenges."
 It was similarly claimed that, "any US consumer who uses a website overseas immediately gives the US jurisdiction the power to potentially take action against it."

 On October 28, 2011, the EFF called the bill a "massive piece of job-killing Internet regulation," and said, "This bill cannot be fixed; it must be killed."

 Gary Shapiro, CEO of the Consumer Electronics Association, stated that "The bill attempts a radical restructuring of the laws governing the Internet," and that "It would undo the legal safe harbors that have allowed a world-leading Internet industry to flourish over the last decade.
 It would expose legitimate American businesses and innovators to broad and open-ended liability.
 The result will be more lawsuits, decreased venture capital investment, and fewer new jobs."
 A similar claim was made by CrowdFlower.

-Strategy& (Formerly Booz & Company) on November 16 released a study, funded by Google, finding that almost all of the 200 venture capitalists and angel investors interviewed would stop funding digital media intermediaries if the House bill becomes law.
+Booz & Company on November 16 released a study, funded by Google, finding that almost all of the 200 venture capitalists and angel investors interviewed would stop funding digital media intermediaries if the House bill becomes law.
 More than 80 percent said they would rather invest in a risky, weak economy with the current laws than a strong economy with the proposed law in effect.
 If legal ambiguities were removed and good faith provisions in place, investing would increase by nearly 115 percent.